AzazKamaz/antiapp/README.md

 - The iOS build is successful.

+- The Web build is successful.

-- GitHub release is created.
+- GitHub release is created (using CI/CD).

-- `async/await` are used.
+- CI/CD contains linter check.

+- Localization is implemented.

+- Dark theme is implemented (switchable in the Settings menu).

-- `build_runnder` is used too.
+- Firebase Crashlytics is added too.

-- And additionally some other architectural features from the evaluation category Advanced...
+- And additionally some other architectural and design features from the evaluation category Advanced...

 ## License